ned1313/terraform-tuesdays/2022-05-17-AzAPI/README.md

 As we've already discussed, the first option is a non-starter for most folks.
 I've updated a provider or two in my time and it isn't something I would expect a casual user of Terraform to do.

 If you don't mind breaking out of the declarative, state driven model of Terraform, you can always use the Azure CLI or Azure PowerShell modules.
 Of course, they also suffer from feature/service lag as well.

 The final answer is to use ARM templates, which are always at feature parity since they interact directly with the ARM APIs.
 Basically, if it's supported by the API, it's supported by an ARM template.
 You can manage an ARM deployment with Terraform using the Template resources of the `azurerm` provider.
 But there are some caveats to be aware of with using an ARM template.

 ## ARM Template Problems

 When you deploy an ARM template using Terraform, what is being tracked by Terraform is the state of the deployment itself not the resources it creates in Azure.
-Terraform is aware of the arguments used for the template and the outputs of the template, but that's all it know about.
+Terraform is aware of the arguments used for the template and the outputs of the template, but that's all it knows about.
 The actual resources are not stored in state or managed by Terraform.

 The solution works in a pinch, but it's definitely a kludge, since it breaks the management model of Terraform.
 It kind of reminds me of using a remote exec provider, but slightly better.